algolia/shipjs/README.md

 - Update the changelog
 - Actually release it (e.g. `yarn build && yarn publish`)
 - Create a git tag
-- Create release at GitHub
+- Create a release on GitHub

 ### What could go wrong?